 Starting a blog to make money requires that you are willing to learn and learn and learn.
 And then learn some more.
 (Many people don’t want to hear that – because they want blogging to be the thing that solves all their problems easily… but if there’s a way to make a living blogging without gaining any knowledge about blogging, I haven’t figured it out yet.)

 You need to be willing to invest a little bit.
-But don’t worry – it doesn’t have to be much of an investment.
+(Don’t panic – it doesn’t have to be much of an investment.
 It actually costs very little to start a blog – about 4$/month for a GOOD blog host, and then IF YOU WANT you can spend another $60 – $100 on a blog theme.
-That’s totally optional, however.
+That’s totally optional.)

-(I DO suggest that you consider purchasing some good courses in the first year; remember, you want to treat this like a JOB you are training for.)
+I DO suggest that you consider purchasing some good blogging courses in the first year; remember, you want to treat this like a JOB you are training for.

 Now, if I haven’t scared you away – if you’re still ready to learn how to get started blogging for money, well then…

 I wish so much that I had just started my blog 15 years ago when I first had an interest in it.

 I wish I had let go of all the fears and pushed aside all the overwhelm.